rioriost/agefreighter/README.md

 * 0.5.0 : Refactored the code to make it more readable and maintainable with the separated classes for factory model.
 Introduced concurrent.futures for better performance.
 * 0.5.1 : Improved the usage
 * 0.5.2 : Added AzureStorageFreighter class, fixed a bug in ParquetFreighter class (THX!
 Reported from my co-worker, Srikanth-san)
+* 0.5.3 : Refactored AzureStorageFreighter class for better performance and scalability.

 ### Install